flux-iac/tofu-controller/docs/use-tf-controller/with-tf-runner-logging.md

-# Use TF-controller with Terraform Runners enabled via Env Variables
+# Control the logging behavior of Terraform Runner

 A Terraform Runner uses two environment variables, `DISABLE_TF_LOGS` and `ENABLE_SENSITIVE_TF_LOGS`, to control the logging behavior of the Terraform execution.